 Dissecting the art of tattoo with Dean Williams always put a sharp edge on my thinking.
 Hell, I had to try and keep up with his acerbic tongue and mind.
 Dean has a great way of looking at tattooing, so old school, and yet so fresh at the same time.
 Beginner’s mind, as the Buddhists call it, he is like a kid on Christmas when exploring an artistic idea, whether it be on the skin with paint or with mere words.
 I am remembering a tattoo convention in San Fransisco where he and I stood outside with Tony Hundahl and continued the tattoo philosophizing we had started out on the open road.
 We agreed, there ain’t no easy way into this thing called tattooing.
 There’s no shortcut for the hard work, ten thousand hours of drawing, of tattooing, of talking with customers.

 And Dean hasn’t had any silver spoon handed to him in this world of tattoo.
 He started out long ago, at home.
-This is a place many so called tattoo artists today would decry but they weren’t there back when Dean started tattooing.
+This is a place many so-called tattoo artists today would decry but they weren’t there back when Dean started tattooing.
 This is back when the only tattoo magazine out there was off in a corner of Outlaw Biker, and that was just about all the tattoos you saw Jack.
 Maybe your uncle had one.
-Of course it was there, you just couldn’t see it.
-You couldn’t be an 18 year old dude and know where the heavy tattooing was at man.
-Plus, Dean hailed from Midland, TX.
-A town that is on the small side and known for its desolation, oil, and football, not its art museums and rock and roll venues, much less tattoo parlors.
+Of course, it was there, you just couldn’t see it.
+You couldn’t be an 18-year-old dude and know where the heavy tattooing was at man.
+Plus, Dean hailed from Midland, Texas.
+A town that is on the small side and known for its desolation, oil, and football, not its art museums and rock and roll venues, much fewer tattoo parlors.
 I know Dean moved off to South Dakota to work a roofing gig, or maybe it was drywall.
 Anyhow, some kind of man’s job and that is the kind of way that he started using his hands.
-Of course he was no stranger either to a Les Paul, and I think he could draw just about anything since the time he could talk.
+Of course, he was no stranger either to a Les Paul, and I think he could draw just about anything since the time he could talk.
 I have seen some of his childhood drawings and I’ll tell ya I have never seen a kid that could draw like that.

 Dean Williams Is Dallas Tattooing